iconify/documentation/documents/partials/tools/utils/functions-list.md

 - `[func]iconToSVG(icon, customisations)` generates data needed to render SVG.
 It does not generate full SVG, only content and list of attributes to add to SVG element, making it easy to use in custom components.
 - `[func]calculateSize(size, ratio)` calculates icon dimensions.
 It is used when building icons using `[func]iconToSVG()`.
 - `[func]replaceIDs(content)` replaces IDs in SVG with unique IDs.
 IDs used in elements like masks and they must be unique, so multiple icons displayed on the same page using same IDs will result in chaos.
 This function prevents that chaos.
+- `[func]getIconCSS(icon)` generates stylesheet for using icon as background image or mask image.
+- `[func]getIconsCSS(iconSet, names)` generates stylesheet for using multiple icons from same icon set as background images or mask images.

 Functions for working with icon names: